TomasPavlovicPavlo/PMI-80/README.md

 `R` \<register\> <(data)> `=`

 With `R` command you can view or modify the content of CPU registers.
-When the comand is isued the following display should appear:
+When the command is issued the following display should appear:

 <img src="docs/display_reg_sign.png" height="30" />

-Now you can press `A`, `B`, `D`, `8` or `9` to display content of corresponding register pair AF, BC, DE, HL, SP.
+Now you can press `A`, `B`, `D`, `8` or `9` to display the content of corresponding register pair AF, BC, DE, HL, SP.
 Now you can also modify the register pair.
-By pressing `=` key you finish current register pair opperations and advance to the following register pair.
-After the SP regiter manipulation and presing `=` the MONITOR enters command waiting state with '?' display.
+By pressing `=` key you finish the current register pair operations and advance to the following register pair.
+After the SP register manipulation and pressing `=` the MONITOR enters the command waiting state with '?' display.

 Example - registers examination and modification of BC to value 0x48AE: